pattacini/minJerk/README.md

 ![](https://github.com/pattacini/minJerk/blob/master/img/off.png)

-Clearly, the plant output (red) does not follow the desired trajectory (green) when the system is provided by the stepwise input (blue).
+Clearly, the plant output (red) does not follow the desired trajectory (green) accurately when the system is provided by the stepwise input (blue).

 To tackle the unknown discrepancies, a **PI** compensator can be designed, which is